 Hummingbird puts the emphasis on what people mean, rather than what they say.
 People might use weaker or disjointed terms in an effort to locate something highly specific, and Google created the algorithm to help these people get straight to the point.
 People have a tendency to ask Google questions the same way they’d ask a knowledgeable friend, and Google became smart enough to answer them.

-Optimizing for a variety of related keywords and making the voice of your content match the voice of your desired audience can help them find that knowledgeable friend in you.
+Using SEO to optimize for a variety of related keywords and making the voice of your content match the voice of your desired audience can help them find that knowledgeable friend in you.
 Google will be happy to facilitate the meeting if you’re a little more flexible with exact match keywords.

 Pigeon isn’t just any pigeon, it’s a courier pigeon.
 It’s delivering you local results and taking you to nearby businesses.
 If you have a physical location for your business, failing to optimize for pigeon can hurt you.
 Your location can be miles closer than your competitors, and if Google doesn’t know that, they’ll send searchers on a road trip.